Connor Wong Player Props: Red Sox vs. Twins

-The Boston Red Sox, including Connor Wong (.344 slugging percentage in past 10 games, including zero home run), take on starter Bailey Ober and the Minnesota Twins at Target Field, Tuesday at 7:40 PM ET.
+Connor Wong -- with a slugging percentage of .364 in his past 10 games (including zero home runs) -- will be in action for the Boston Red Sox versus the Minnesota Twins, with Joe Ryan on the mound, on June 22 at 1:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Twins.
+He had a hitless performance in his last game (0-for-2) against the Twins.

 Connor Wong Game Info & Props vs. the Twins